New Jersey Megan’s Law Attorney

-Experienced NJ Criminal Defense Lawyer Helps Clients Avoid Sex Crime Convictions and Megan’s Law Sex Offender Registration in Camden County, Atlantic County & Gloucester County
+Experienced NJ Criminal Defense Lawyer Helps Clients Avoid Sex Crime Convictions and Megan’s Law Sex Offender Registration in Camden County, Atlantic County, Gloucester County, and Throughout NJ

 One of the worst consequences of a felony sex crime conviction in New Jersey is the imposition of Megan’s Law sex offender registration requirements.
 Megan’s Law is meant to protect the public from convicted sex offenders who are at risk of reoffending, but the reality is that Megan’s Law often winds up punishing people who have already paid their debt to society and who pose no threat whatsoever to the public.
 Worse yet, some NJ sex offenses can subject a convicted defendant to lifetime parole supervision.
 This means that your movements will be restricted, your job opportunities will be limited, and your arrest and conviction history will be viewable by anyone with access to a computer.

 Do not risk your freedom.
 If you’ve been charged with a sexual offense in New Jersey, you need to speak with a qualified criminal defense attorney as soon as possible.
 NJ criminal lawyer Jill R. Cohen has successfully represented clients facing charges of sexual assault, criminal sexual contact, and other sex crimes in Pennsauken, Gloucester Township, Camden, Cherry Hill, Hammonton, and elsewhere in South Jersey.
 Contact Attorney Cohen now to start your defense.